jasonshave/TeamsAnalyzerWrapper/README.md

 First, we need to create a managed service identity for the function to authenticate to the key vault:

-1. From the Azure portal, locating your function and click on the tab labeled **Platform features**.
+1. From the Azure portal, locate your function and click on the tab labeled **Platform features**.

 2. Click the **Identity** link and enable the System-assigned Managed Service Identity.
 This will create an entity within your Azure AD environment we can use to set the permission on the key vault.